 In the Wings

-In partnership with the Durham County Library, PlayMakers offers a series of conversations with artists and scholars about the work we put on stage.
+In partnership with the Durham County Library and Chapel Hill Public Library, PlayMakers offers a series of conversations with artists and scholars about the work we put on stage.
 These free events are scheduled throughout the season.

 In the Classroom